w-lfpup/wctk-js/README.md

 - [query](./docs/query_selector.md) the shadow dom
 - [bind](./docs/bind.md) functions to elements

-All features are compositional and built to support [declarative shadow dom](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM#declaratively_with_html) SSR.
+All features are compositional and built to support [declarative shadow dom](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_shadow_DOM#declaratively_with_html) and SSR.

-There are no base classes or decorators.
+There are no base classes, decorators, or mixins.

-`Wctk-js` even supports `#private` methods as callbacks, fully encapsulating a web component's API (aside from required [lifecycle methods](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks)).

 ## Install